 16. Add work tasks that better suit your strengths

-Another Dutch study found that in weeks where civil engineers frequently used their strengths at work they were 83% more likely to describe themselves as immersed in their work, enthusiastic about their jobs, and bursting with energy throughout the week than on weeks where they were rarely able to use their strengths.
+Another Dutch study found that in weeks where civil engineers frequently used their strengths at work, they were 83% more likely to describe themselves as immersed in their work, enthusiastic about their jobs, and bursting with energy throughout the week than on weeks where they were rarely able to use their strengths.

 17. Be who you always wanted to be when you grew up, even if you’re in an entirely different job

-One study interviewed an HR manager who spent time on employment law because she always wanted to be an attorney and a customer service rep who related her job of helping clients to be a therapist.
+One study interviewed an HR manager who spent time on employment law because she always wanted to be an attorney and a customer service rep who related her job of helping clients to being a therapist.